open-contracting/standard/docs/guidance/map/related_processes.md

 The order represents the award of a procurement contract at the second stage of the framework agreement procedure.

-In OCDS the second stage of the framework agreement procedure is represented as a separate contracting process with a new OCID.
-The contracting process for the second stage is  linked to the contracting process for the first stage of the procedure using the `relatedProcess` section.

 Because there was no competition at the second stage, the new contracting process has only one release, with a `tag` of 'award' and 'contract'.
 The release has the following properties:

 * A minimal `tender` section sets `tender.id` and sets `tender.competitive` to `false`.